chonla/cotton/docs/syntax/assertions.md

 `!=` is an operator to check if the value is different from the expected value.

+Value types for difference assertion can be number, string, [regular expression](#regular-expression-assertion).

 **Example**

 {% highlight markdown %}